 These compounds form the simplest form of lipids, they contain only carbon and hydrogen.
 They may be divided into aliphatic hydrocarbons with a carbon chain which may be linear (normal), branched, saturated (alkanes) or unsaturated (alcenes, alkynes), cyclic hydrocarbons and carotenoids.
-Several hydrocarbons may be substituted with oxygen-containing groups.
+Several hydrocarbons may be substituted with oxygen-containing groups and may contain oxygen or nitrogen in one of their carbon rings.

 These organic compounds include :